Articles — Mar 18, 2022

 However, the return to partly in-person work doesn’t mean digital transformation is taking a back seat.
 In fact, digitizing the employee experience is even more urgent, as those employers implementing hybrid work arrangements are also now tasked with bridging the gap between their remote and in-person employee experiences.

 With the demand for digital employee experiences greater than ever, here is a quick guide to help keep your efforts employee-focused and ensure you are getting the most out of your technology investments.

 Digital transformation starts with your people

 To guide your digital transformation, you need to start with understanding your employee needs.
-Gather feedback from your workforce on their current pain points and use these insights to inform your efforts.
+Gather feedback from your workforce on what their current pain points are and use these insights to inform your efforts.

 If you’re trying to improve your digital employee benefits experience for example, consider what areas your employees are struggling with and implement tools that target these challenges.
 Are your employees having trouble navigating multiple websites to access their healthcare and benefits?
 Use a platform that delivers all their information in one place via API connections and single sign on.
 Does your workforce find it challenging to understand and estimate their healthcare costs to make educated benefits decisions?
 Rely on a solution that offers personalized tools and digital personas to calculate costs and guide employees through their decision-making process.

 The more specific your goals, the better your results

 Connect with key stakeholders across your business to develop a set of measurable goals for improving your employee experience.
 If you’re looking to revamp your digital benefits experience with a new enrollment and administration platform, you may start by asking questions like: What is our current benefits enrollment rate, and how much do we want to increase it by?
 How many employees are currently enrolled in our HDHP, and how many more do we want to have migrate to it in the future?
 What is the volume of calls and emails our HR and benefits team is currently fielding, and how much do we need to reduce it by?